rthome/SharpNoise/README.md

 * [ComplexPlanetExample](https://github.com/rthome/SharpNoise/tree/master/Examples/ComplexPlanetExample) generates a complex planetary surface, using [over 100 connected noise modules](https://github.com/rthome/SharpNoise/blob/master/Examples/ComplexPlanetExample/PlanetGenerator.cs).
 * [OpenGLExample](https://github.com/rthome/SharpNoise/tree/master/Examples/OpenGLExample) renders ever-changing data from a simpler noise generator in real time, using OpenGL 3.3.
+* [NoiseTester](https://github.com/rthome/SharpNoise/tree/master/Examples/NoiseTester) is a rough visualization tool that shows how the output of different modules is combined.

 There is a separate solution with the example applications in the Examples/ folder.

 ### Development

-I think SharpNoise is in a pretty OK state and am not actively developing it any more.
-I would like to hear about (and fix) any bugs or other issues that crop up though.
-So please open a ticket if anything isn't working the way it should.
+I think SharpNoise is in a pretty OK state and am not doing a lot of work on it any more.
+However, I would like to fix any bugs or other issues that crop up.
+So if anything's not right, please let me know.